Bourne Eau: Land drainage

 The pumping engine was built at Guthram Gowt.
 In 1872, some 2000 acre of the North Fen were flooded, when the level in the River Glen rose to 2 ft above any previously known level, and the north bank of Bourne Eau between the lower lock and Tongue End was breached.
 The Bourne Fen Trust attempted to sue the Black Sluice Commissioners, but the jury found that they had maintained the bank adequately, and therefore dismissed the claim.
 It was flooded again in 1877 when someone cut through the bank of the River Glen, but despite a reward of £100 being offered, the offender was not discovered.
 The Guthram Gowt engine was obtained from the Butterley Company and erected in 1845.
 It was a 30 hp beam engine, driving a scoop wheel which was 15 ft in diameter.
 The scoop wheel was replaced by a 20 in pump manufactured by Easton and Anderson in 1895, and the engine was replaced by a Tangye gas engine in 1918.
 It drove the Easton and Anderson pump by a belt drive.
 A Ruston diesel engine driving a 36 in Gwynnes pump was installed to assist the gas engine in 1933, and both engines were replaced by a 24 in electric pump in 1968.

 Drainage of the South Fen was complicated by the fact that it was hemmed in by Bourne Eau and the River Glen, both of which were embanked.
 The solution adopted by Thomas Lovell, working on behalf of the Adventurers of Deeping Fen in the early 17th century, was to construct a culvert beneath the River Glen.
 It was to be maintained by John Heathcote, who owned the land.
 The culvert, subsequently known as Gilbert Heathcote's tunnel, allowed water to drain into the Slacker Dyke, now called the Counter Drain, from where it flowed to Pode Hole.
-The South Fen was enclosed in 1772, and ceased to pay taxes to the Adventurers by an Act of Parliament obtained in 1738.
-A subsequent Act ensured that if the Deeping Fen Trust ever lowered the bed of the Glen, they would first have to lower the culvert.
+The South Fen was enclosed in 1772, and ceased to pay taxes to the Adventurers by an act of Parliament obtained in 1738.
+A subsequent act of Parliament ensured that if the Deeping Fen Trust ever lowered the bed of the Glen, they would first have to lower the culvert.
 A number of scoop wheels, powered by horses, were used to assist in the drainage of the fen.
-Under the powers of the Land Drainage Act 1861, the South Fen Drainage District was created in 1871.
+Under the powers of the Land Drainage Act 1861 (24 & 25 Vict. c.
+133), the South Fen Drainage District was created in 1871.
 They hired a portable engine to drive a scoop wheel, and bought their own engine in 1872.
 The scoop wheel was supplemented by a centrifugal pump in 1887.